preciofishbone/OmniaDocs/team-collaboration/my-sites/index.rst

 Settings for the control
 *************************
-The following settings is available for the My Sites control
+The following settings is available for the My Sites control:

 .. image:: my-sites-settings-new.png